 For example, a clothing company that specially supplies 7 feet tall men, uses a specific technique.
 However, creating a new product or service is not the only way to apply a special strategy.

 If there are four computer stores in a city, none of them sell tablet computers, but a new shop that opens and sells tablet computers uses a specific technique to market its products, also in the types of generic strategies given by Michael Porter.

 6. Risk-taking strategy

-Each competitive strategy carries the risk.
+Each competitive strategy carries risk.
 In a discrimination strategy, if his market research data was wrong and could not find any value in the extra features or features of a new product, then he could lose money among types of focus strategy.

-Due to low-cost strategies, the danger is that a company can start a price war with its competitors or transfer to another company’s market, which can supply the product even at a lower cost among different types of competitive strategies.
+Due to low-cost strategies, the danger is that a company can start a price war with its competitors or transfer to another company’s market, which can supply the product even at a lower cost in different types of competitive strategies.